rauschma/markcheck/doc/manual/reference.md

 * TypeScript types: see `ConfigModJson` in [`config.ts`](https://github.com/rauschma/markcheck/blob/main/src/core/config.ts)

 ### Changing the defaults

 How can we change the default config data?

 * Via the file `markcheck-data/markcheck-config.json5`
+  * This file has the same structure as the output of `--print-config`
 * Via ConfigMods inside Markdown.
+See examples below.

 This is the ConfigMod used in `demo-babel.md` (it tells Markcheck that `js` snippets should be run as defined for the “language” `babel`):